adriancmiranda/adriancmiranda.github.io/readme.md

 At Wunderman as Rich Media Pl.
 My main responsibilities was to work with creative team to conceptualize online projects that include online advertising, games, animations, presentations and websites.
 Develop and implement scalable and dynamic interactive Flash applications on XML platform.
 Coordinate with senior managers to determine project goals and provide direction to achieve set goals.

+During my time at Wunderman I had the chance to work with brands such as Diageo, Vivo, Perdigao among others.

 **Technologies:** Flash, ActionScript3, ActionScript2, JavaScript, HTML, CSS